WACY-TV: Early history and troubles

-The station first signed on the air on March 7, 1984 as WXGZ-TV, and was the first television station licensed to and based out of Appleton; it was originally owned by Appleton Midwestern Television.
-The Appleton Post-Crescent reported on January 31 that the station began operations by testing its signal, although it formally began programming on March 7.
+The station first signed on the air on March 7, 1984, as WXGZ-TV, and was the first television station licensed to and based out of Appleton; it was originally owned by Appleton Midwestern Television.
+The station's original studio was located on North Marshall Road, southwest of the Interstate 41/WIS 441 interchange on Appleton's north side.
+The Post-Crescent reported on January 31 that the station began operations by testing its signal, although it formally began programming on March 7.
 WXGZ originally operated as an independent station during its first three years, showing off-network sitcoms and other syndicated programming.
 On October 6, 1986, under the "Super 32" moniker, WXGZ became a charter affiliate of the Fox network.
-The station continued to essentially program itself under the regulations of an independent station as the network's only program at the time was the late night talk program The Late Show Starring Joan Rivers; prime time programming followed in 1987.
-After joining Fox, WXGZ became the first station in the Green Bay/Appleton television market to begin broadcasting in stereo.
+However, like most early Fox affiliates, the station continued to essentially program itself as an independent station.
+The network's only program at the time was the late night talk program The Late Show Starring Joan Rivers; prime time programming followed in 1987.
+After joining Fox, WXGZ became the first station in the Green Bay–Appleton television market to begin broadcasting in stereo.

 A noted local personality on WXGZ was "Oscor the Clown" (played by Wayne Lowney), who served as the mascot of the WXGZ children's lineup and hosted a Sunday morning program starting in 1986 called Oscor's Place, a show whose major sponsor was Chuck E. Cheese's predecessor brand, ShowBiz Pizza Place.
 Outside of Fox programming, WXGZ was noteworthy for airing the successful first-run syndicated programs Star Trek: The Next Generation and The Arsenio Hall Show.

 By November 1991, Appleton Midwestern Television ran into financial problems and declared bankruptcy.
 After an unsuccessful search for a new buyer for the station or more financing, WXGZ was forced to sign-off permanently on the night of February 14, 1992, ending its eight-year history with a half-hour retrospective featuring on-air and behind-the-scenes footage at the station.
-WXGZ staff announcer Ed Myers and general manager Roy Smith said the last of the station's goodbyes, after which WXGZ closed operations.
+WXGZ staff announcer Ed Myers and general manager Roy Smith said the last of the station's goodbyes, after which WXGZ closed operations at midnight.
 The next morning, fellow independent station WGBA-TV (channel 26) became the market's new Fox affiliate, and acquired some of WXGZ's syndicated programming inventory (including Arsenio and Star Trek: The Next Generation).

-After WXGZ's shut down, the station's license was left in the hands of a holding company from March to August 1992, at which point it was bought by Ace TV Incorporated.
-Channel 32 remained off-the-air for two years with occasional word that the station intended to begin broadcasting again "in the near future."
+After WXGZ's shut down, the station's license was left in the hands of a holding company from March to August 1992, at which point it was bought by Ace TV Incorporated, a corporation solely owned by Shirley A. Martin.
+Channel 32 remained off-the-air for two years with occasional word that the station intended to begin broadcasting again "in the near future".